Baumber: Community

 According to the 2001 Census Baumber had a population of 168.

 The village public house, the Red Lion on Lincoln Road, has been demolished to make way for housing.
-Baumber Primary School has also closed due to demographic decline.
+Although Baumber Primary School has closed due to demographic decline.
 It has since been taken over by Springwell Lincolnshire, part of the Wellspring Academy Trust, as an alternative provision for students no longer accessing mainstream education.

 Baumber has Lincolnshire's most intact brick kiln, a Grade II listed structure.
 The kiln, renovated in the 1990s, lies on private land on the western side of the village, with its former brick clay pits now used as fishing lakes.
 Both lie on land once part of Brickyard Farm, Lincoln Road.
 There is no public right of access to the kiln.

 At Baumber is a farm which raises red deer for venison, sells wood and christmas trees, and hosts outdoor events.

-Also at Baumber there is Walled Garden Baumber, formerly the Kitchen Garden to Stourton Hall, now it is an open garden for the public to look round, there is also a small tearoom.
-Entry is free, see www.walledgardenbaumber.co.uk for opening times.
+Also, there is the Walled Garden Baumber, formerly the Kitchen Garden to Stourton Hall, now it is a free-entry garden for the public to look round, there is also a small tearoom.